Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Step of the Wind: You can spend 1 focus to take both Disengage and Dash actions as a bonus action on your turn, and your jump distance is doubled for the turn.

-Disrupt Mana.
-You may spend 3 focus to cast the mana burn spell.
-At 9th level, you may cast mana break by spending 4 focus.
 You may cast these spells at a higher level by spending 1 additional focus per level.
-You may cast them at 3rd level when you reach 9th level, 4th when you reach 13th level, and 5th when you reach 17th level.
-Wisdom is your spellcasting ability for these spells.
+You may cast them at 2nd level when you reach 5th level, 3rd level when you reach 9th level, 4th when you reach 13th level, and 5th when you reach 17th level.
+Your Discipline ability is your spellcasting ability for these spells.

 Additional Attack